 Our impairment loss or reversal of impairment loss on financial assets represent the expected credit losses or reversal of the expected credit losses on our trade receivables and other receivables.
-Our reversal of impairment loss on financial assets amounted to RMB80 thousand in 2021, and we recorded impairment loss on financial assets, which amounted to RMB1.4 million and RMB0.6 million in 2022 and 2023, respectively.
-We recorded reversal of impairment loss on financial assets of RMB0.1 million in the six months ended June 30, 2023, whereas we recorded impairment loss on financial assets of RMB0.4 million in the six months ended June 30, 2024.
+We recorded impairment loss on financial assets, which amounted to RMB1.4 million, RMB0.6 million and RMB1.3 million in 2022, 2023 and 2024, respectively.